Wi-Fi Standards

 4. CSMA/CA (Collision Avoidance)

-Unlike Ethernet, wireless adapters cannot detect collisions while they are transmitting (they can’t listen and talk on the same frequency simultaneously).
-Instead of Detection, they use Avoidance.
+Unlike wired Ethernet which uses CSMA/CD (Collision Detection), wireless adapters cannot detect collisions while they are transmitting.
+Instead of Detection, they must use Avoidance.

 5. Interactive: Channel Interference